sam98963/well-giving-blog/README.md

 # wellgiving blog

-A Ruby on rails application based on rails(7.0.8).
+A Ruby on Rails application based on Rails (7.0.8).
 A blog app to allow users to post their accomplishments within fitness/health-based charity challenges.

 ## Functionality